F TROOP Fridays: Number 17

 THE BOTTOM LINE:

-When the punny title is more outrageous than the proceedings, you have a middling (at best) first season entry.
-Conventional gags and character inconsistencies add up to a mediocre outing; just way too soft in all respects. (** out of four)
+When the punny title is more outrageous than the proceedings, you have a rare first season dud.
+Conventional gags and character inconsistencies add up to a subpar outing; just way too soft in all respects. (*1/2 out of four)